EFFECTIVE: December 12, 2014

 You must comply with all applicable laws and regulations including but not limited to CAN-SPAM (Controlling the Assault of Non-Solicited Pornography And Marketing) and CASL (Canadian Anti-Spam Law).
 In addition, your email must meet the following requirements:

-- Your email must claim to originate from an address at a domain that is currently registered to you, under your control, or you have to permission to transmit on behalf-of.
+- Your email must claim to originate from an address at a domain that is currently registered to you, under your control, or you have the permission to transmit on behalf-of.
 The domain must not conceal the identity of the registrant;

 - You may not send bulk text messages via email;